NYPL/engineering-general/security/README.md

 Applications SHOULD use environment variables to store private credentials and SHOULD be encrypted using [AWS KMS](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) or other encryption service.

+- If storing or sharing secrets, they MUST be stored or shared according to the [Secret Management](secrets.md) guidelines.

 Front-end applications MUST NOT store any private credentials in browser cache or cookies.

 Applications SHOULD protect against [XSS and CSRF](http://www.redotheweb.com/2015/11/09/api-security.html) attacks.